nagibshah/MRandSpark-tests/README.md

 ## Running on local workload

 1. navigate to the "/mapreduce/combiner" folder
-2. Set the right permission on the shell script files (only for local machine execution)
+2. Set the right permission on the shell script files
 ```
 chmod +x videoCategoryCountryAggregator.sh
 ```